Online intensives with a licensed psychologist: 443.480.5999

 Can I get a receipt for my intensive package?

-You will receive a receipt for all services paid in full and completed.
-Gentle Intensives, LLC, services are self-pay and not covered by insurance.
-The receipt cannot be used toward insurance reimbursement, deductible, HSA, or other insurance-related benefits.
+You’ll receive a receipt for all services paid in full and completed.
+Services are self-pay and not covered by insurance.
+The receipt cannot be used toward insurance reimbursement, deductible, HSA, or other benefits.

 Read more about what makes a good initial fit for someone interested in having an intensive.